 9. Retirement benefits and reinstatement rights are fundamental vested rights.
 (California Department of Justice v.
 Board of Administration of California Public Employees' Retirement System and Angelita Resendez, 242 Cal.App.4th 133, 138.)
 A disability retirement is considered a temporary separation from state service.
 (Gov. Code § 19143; Cal.
 Code Regs., tit.
 2, section 446.)
-As a temporary separation from state service formates and the service of the service of status.
+As a temporary separation from state service, disability retirement does not result in the loss of permanent civil service status.
 (In the Matter of the Application for Reinstatement from Industrial Disability Retirement of Willie Starnes, December 15, 1999, CalPERS Precedential Decision 99-03, at p.
 10.)
 A state civil service member is therefore entitled to reinstatement once the disability ends.
 (Gov. Code § 21193; Resendez, supra, 242 Cal.App.4th, at p.
 142.)
 An employer is also prohibited from placing any conditions upon the employee's return to work.
 (Resendez, supra, 242 Cal.App.4th, at p.
 142.)